j-mikhail/whatsinaname/readme.md

 ![Overall Accuracy per Algorithm](/graphs/algo-performance.png)

 ##### k-Fold Cross-Validation
-Cross validation is another technique for assessing how our models will perform on independent data-sets.
+Cross validation is another technique for assessing how our models will perform on independent data sets.
 Unlike our previous examples, in which we trained and tested on separate data, cross-validation divides the data set into *k* folds, testing on 1 fold and training on the remaining k - 1 folds, incrementally changing the test fold until all folds have been covered.

 Testing a number of our algorithms using 5-fold cross-validation, we achieve the following results: